 Graduate Admissions FAQ

-Please also see the Frequently Asked Questions of the Office of Graduate Studies and Research.
+Please also see the Graduate Division's Frequently Asked Questions.

 If you are an international applicant, please view information that can be found on the International Center web site.

 Questions Before Applying to the CSE Graduate Program

 - How do I choose whether to apply to the MS or the PhD program?

 - Can I apply for both the MS and the PhD program?

 - Can I complete my degree part time?

 - What criteria do you use for acceptance into your programs?